- There were more than 350 Chelsea Fringe events last year

-- Registration has just opened and early bird rates apply until 31 March but registration will continue right through the Fringe – 16 May to 7 June
+- Registration will open in January and early bird rates apply until 31 March but registration will continue right through the Fringe – 21 May to 12 June 2016

 - An estimated 200,000 people attended Fringe events over last year’s three-week period.

 - “Achieved 41% awareness of the Chelsea Fringe among Londoners in one year alone”.
 Source: Fly Research, June 2012